 - Urbanization in Asia and Africa will continue, therefore contributing to the demand growth

-Energy dynamics have always impacted the competitiveness of the petrochemicals industry as feedstock plays a major role in cost of production.
+Energy dynamics have always impacted the competitiveness of the petrochemicals industry as feedstock plays a major role in the cost of production.

 - Long-term oil projection scenarios project a wide range from 65 million barrels per day to as much as 120 million barrels per day.
 2019 crude oil demand was nearly 100 million barrels per day.

-- Emerging and developing economies are projected add more than 8,000 TWh of renewable power generation by 2040.
+- Emerging and developing economies are projected to add more than 8,000 TWh of renewable power generation by 2040.
 Solar PV is likely to be the largest share of this growth followed by hydro and wind.

-- Conventional fossil fuel transportation demand is flattening and demand for electric vehicles expected to contribute towards most of the growth projections
+- Conventional fossil fuel transportation demand is flattening and demand for electric vehicles is expected to contribute towards most of the growth projections

 - Natural gas demand is expected to increase significantly by 2040.
 Emerging and developing economies will likely add more than 900 bcm to the demand.

 Sustainability, circularity, and environment

 - Greater push from consumers and bulk end users for plastic recycling.
 Plastic recycling is expected to double by 2040 from current levels – including chemical, mechanical, and bio recycling depending on the type of plastic waste/collection logistics.